JaneTrish/beauty-store-frontend/README.md

 ### Future developments of the project

--add authentication with Google/Facebook/Twitter
+- add authentication with Google/Facebook/Twitter
--connect to a payment gateway
+- connect to a payment gateway